Metacognition In The Classroom: A 7-Step Practical Approach To Primary Maths Teaching

-The EEF released a report in April regarding the importance of metacognition.
-Here’s what metacognition looks like in practice in the primary classroom when teaching Maths.
-A 7-step model with plenty of practical advice and teaching tips.
+The EEF released a report in April regarding the importance of metacognition in the classroom.
+Here’s what some of these metacognitive strategies look like in practice at the primary maths level, presented as a 7-step teaching model.

 To get the first question out of the way: Why should you care?

 ‘There is a strong body of research from psychology and education demonstrating the importance of metacognition and self-regulation to effective pupil learning.
 The Sutton Trust-EEF Teaching and Learning Toolkit—which summarises international evidence—rates ‘metacognition and self-regulation’ as a high impact, low cost approach to improving the attainment of disadvantaged learners. ‘